Andy Blunden 2018

 Vygotsky, L. S. & Luria, A. R. (1930).
 Primitive Man and his Behaviour, Chapter 2 of Ape, Primitive Man, and Child: Essays in the History of Behaviour.
 Translated by Evelyn Rossiter, published by Paul M. Deutsch Inc.

 Vygotsky, L. S. (1934).
 Thinking and Speech.

-1. Catastrophically rapid changes in the environment occur, bringing about extinctions and near-extinctions and thereby ‘punctuated evolution’.
-This does not contradict the fact that behavioural adaptation is faster than biological adaptation, but does prevent us from generalising the idea further than ‘behaviour leads biology’ – environmental change can be very fast indeed.
+2. Catastrophically rapid changes in the environment occur, bringing about extinctions and near-extinctions and thereby ‘punctuated evolution’.
+This does not contradict the fact that behavioural adaptation is faster than biological adaptation.
+Environmental change can be very fast indeed, but that does prevent us from claiming that ‘behaviour leads biology’.